Rate Increase Information

-Effective October 1, 2017, customers will see a 7.5% increase in their sewer bill.
+Effective October 1, 2018, customers will see a 9% increase in their water renewal (sewer) bill.
 To see how rates are calculated, visit our Rates page for more information.

-- Even with this rate increase, the rates of Boise residents remain on the average among Treasure Valley neighbors, and much lower regionally.
+Even with this rate increase, the rates of Boise residents remain competitive among Treasure Valley neighbors, and much lower regionally.

 Will there be future rate increases?